 The Academic Complex Computer Lab, or ACCL, is the central, open-access computer lab at the Arizona Western College and Northern Arizona University in Yuma.
 The ACCL is an integral component of the ongoing partnership between Arizona Western College and Northern Arizona University in Yuma.
 First opened in January 1997, the ACCL serves the computing technology needs of students from both institutions, as well as the general community.

 Frequently Asked Questions

-The ACCL has 40+ computer workstations, the majority of which run Microsoft Windows 10.
+The ACCL has 40+ computer workstations, most of which run Microsoft Windows 10.
 Mac computers are not available in this facility.
 The ACCL features a wide range of software, from Adobe Acrobat Reader to AutoCAD and SPSS.
 Most of the software used in classes taught by AWC and NAU in Yuma is available for student use in the ACCL.
-In addition, internet applications such as web browsers and e-mail programs, as well as general productivity applications like Microsoft Office are available for use.
+In addition, internet applications such as web browsers and e-mail programs, as well as general productivity applications like Microsoft Office, are available for use.